 Make sure to read my post What To Pack For The Inca Trail.

 Some will tell you that you will need hiking poles for your hike.
 I rented a pair the second time I walked the Inca Trail and hardly used them, but my sister found them helpful.
 If you are accustomed to them or feel that you may need a little extra support, definitely bring a pair!

 You need to carry your own medication

 There are no medical facilities along the Inca Trail, and unless someone in your group is a doctor, there won’t be anybody with medical training in sight.
-For this reason, you absolutely need to bring with you any prescription drug you may be needing, and to stick to your schedule in taking it.
+You absolutely need to bring with you your prescription drugs.

 During the hike

 The classic Inca Trail follows a set itinerary and all group tours will be following it.
 Below is a rough outline for each day of the Machu Micchu hike.

 From either Cuzco or Ollantaytambo, you will travel to Piscacucho, at km 82, where the trail starts.
 You will be walking a total of 12 km all the way to Wayllabamba, where the campsite is located, and gain 350 meters (around 1,150 feet) in elevation.

 The hike is easy for the most part, but moderate towards the end when you are about to reach the campsite.
 This is also the warmest day on the hike, so you may want to wear convertible pants and wear a hat.

 You will be walking all the way to Warmi Wañusqa, AKA the Dead Woman’s Pass (at 4,215 meters – about 13,829 feet – above sea level) and then descend to the campsite in Pacaymayo (at 3,600 meters – 11,811 feet – above sea level), for a total of 12 km most of which are uphill.